 This technique was first developed in Japan in 1978.
 The Japanese rheumatologist, Dr. Toshima Yamaguchi, is credited with developing this technique.
-He primarily used this technique to treat rheumatoid arthritis.
+He primarily used this technique to treat rheumatoid arthritisi XAn inflammatory disease that affects the joints when the immune system attacks the body’s own healthy cells. .
 Soon, the benefits of cryotherapy moved beyond arthritis.
-It proved beneficial for treating inflammation, psoriasis, and tissue pain and revitalizing the skin.
+It proved beneficial for treating inflammation, psoriasisi XA skin condition triggered by infections or stress that causes itchy rashes on the knees, elbows, or scalp. , and tissue pain It is also used as an anti-aging treatment that is effective in revitalizing the skin.

 Cryotherapy can be done on just one particular area of your body or your entire body.
 When it is done on the face, it is called ‘cryotherapy facial,’ and when it is done on your body, it is called ‘whole-body cryotherapy.’
 The way it is administered depends on the specific area of the body you are addressing.

 In whole-body cryotherapy, your body is enclosed in a small cryo spa chamber.
 You need to stand inside the chamber that surrounds only your body, leaving an opening for your head.
 Once your body is inside the chamber, its temperature is dropped to anywhere between -200° and -300° Fahrenheit.
 The aesthetician blows a cold stream of air that is made of vaporized liquid nitrogen.
 Your body is exposed to that temperature for just a few minutes